-To use solar energy direct, some plug-in sockets of our power users are switched "on" or "off" by a programmable microcontroller.
+To use solar energy direct, some sockets of our power users are switched "on" or "off" by a programmable microcontroller.
 In our case we use an Arduino Uno and a Solax X1 inverter.
-Our boiler socket can be hard wired to the Arduino or used with a remote controlled (433MHz) socket.
+The relay of the our boiler socket is hard wired to the Arduino and for some other users we use remote controlled (433MHz) sockets.